Yostardev/yostar-sdk-server-doc/docs/EN/YostarSDKServerAPI_EN.md

 | state | Y | Int | 1: success; 99: verification failed |
 | msg | Y | String | 'SUCCESS': success; 'INVALID': fail |
 | birth | N | String | Birthday, format YYYYMMDD, if not set, returns the string "" |

+- Notes

+        Each time the user requests the previous login access\_token to become invalid, please do not repeat the login request within a short period of time to avoid the last login access\_token invalidation

 - Request for Data as Developers